-UnitingCare Queensland spends in excess of $500m per annum on a wide range of goods and services to support the delivery of health and community services to the communities we serve across Queensland and the Northern Territory.
+UnitingCare Queensland spends more than $500 million a year on a range of goods and services to support the delivery of health and community services to the communities we serve across Queensland and the Northern Territory.

 The categories we manage include:

-- Medical — Medical consumables, prosthetics, pharmaceuticals, medical and care services, medical equipment
+- Medical: Medical consumables, prosthetics, pharmaceuticals, medical equipment and servicing.

 Our suppliers play an essential role in the successful delivery of services to our clients and residents.
 Suppliers to UnitingCare must be able to:

 - Deliver value-for-money goods and services (in quality, price, delivery, innovation).

 - Comply with UnitingCare’s Supplier Code of Conduct.